 How to verify: open an incognito window (which disables extensions by default), log in, and try Canvas on the same conversation.
 If it works there, it’s an extension.

-Canvas, when rendered inside the iframe, needs session cookies scoped to chat.openai.com.
-Safari ITP, Brave Shields, Firefox strict mode, and the new Chrome Privacy Sandbox rules all may classify these as cross-site trackers and block them.
+Canvas, rendered inside the iframe, needs session cookies scoped to chatgpt.com (note: chat.openai.com now redirects to chatgpt.com).
+Safari ITP, Brave Shields, and Firefox strict mode can classify these as cross-site trackers and block them.
+Note that Chrome’s Privacy Sandbox was shut down in October 2025 and third-party cookies are no longer being deprecated — so on stock Chrome this is rarely the cause unless you (or your org) explicitly block third-party cookies.
 Symptom: editing seems to work, but on save the text rolls back to the original.

-How to verify: DevTools → Application → Cookies → check whether chat.openai.com has __Secure-next-auth.session-token.
+How to verify: DevTools (F12) → Application → Cookies → https://chatgpt.com → check for __Secure-next-auth.session-token.
 Missing means it’s being blocked.

 Canvas uses ResizeObserver, module workers, and recent CSS container queries.
 Chrome < 117, Safari < 17, Edge < 117, and most in-app WebViews (X/Twitter, Slack, WeChat, Telegram, LinkedIn in-app browsers) won’t run it.